Adopting from Colombia

 One trip of about 6 weeks is required to bring your child home.
 Your child will reside with you during your stay.
 You will travel to Colombia about 8 weeks after receiving your child’s referral.
 If married, both parents must travel to meet the child and initiate the legal process, but one parent may return home after the first week.

 Accommodations in Bogota, Cali and Medellin are modern and comfortable.
-Colombia is a beautiful country and even WHFC’s less experienced travellers are amazed at the support they receive from our warm, competent representatives in country.
-Many stay in touch for years after their adoption.
+Colombia is a beautiful country; even our families who are less-experienced travelers are amazed at the support they receive from our warm, competent representatives in Colombia.
+Many stay in touch for years after their child's adoption.

 Please download our information packet for a comprehensive list of fees and other important information on all WHFC adoption programs.